mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ### Flags

-All push parameters are optional and can be used as both parameter `--parameterName` or be put inside your enviroment variables as `PARAMETERNAME`
+All push parameters are optional and can be used as both parameter `--parameterName` or be put inside your enviroment variables as `PARAMETERNAME`. **By default it will take in account your `gitignore`**.

 #### `--versionName`

-Will be used to name the resulting [deploy](/documentation/deploy/how-deploy-works.html) application version.
+Will be used to name the resulting [deployed](/documentation/deploy/how-deploy-works.html) application version.

 ```bash
 $ zcli push myproject myservice --versionName="v0.0.1"